baloveless/IMProject/README.md

 Overall the goal is to first create a proper backend with automated testing implemented by using postman.

-Login Functions: Hoping to have this working correctly by 3/27/2021
+Login Testing: Hoping to have these implemented by 3/27/2021

 Next goal will be the functionality for creating a friends list which will be used as a jumping off point for creating chat rooms.

+## History of Features

+3/21/2021: Basic functionality of login, create account, and token management implemented